 If the fan turns but the lights fail to come on, it might be a problem as simple as needing new light bulbs.
 If that still doesn’t remedy the situation, you probably have some type of electrical short in the fan that is affecting the switch for the lights.
-If you do find yourself in a situation where neither the fan nor the lights will come on, make sure that you check your circuit breaker before you automatically assume the problem is with the ceiling fan itself.
+What if neither the fan nor the lights will come on?
+Check your circuit breaker before you assume the problem is with the ceiling fan.

 Repair or Replace?

-Once you have determined that the ceiling fan is indeed the problem, it is up to you to decide whether to repair it or replace it.
-If the problem is a rather benign one, there is certainly no harm in taking the fan to a professional and having it repaired.
-However, if the fan has been there for several years and seems to have a more severe issue, your best bet would be to replace it.
-In the long run, it will probably be much faster and even more affordable to take this route than it would be to try to diagnose a problem with the motor or something equally as serious.
+Once you’ve determined the ceiling fan is the problem, you can decide whether to repair or replace it.
+If the problem is a simple one, having it repaired may be feasible.
+However, if the fan has a more severe issue, it’s cheaper to replace it.
+In the long run, it will probably be much faster and more affordable.
+Trying to diagnose a problem with the motor can be expensive and time-consuming.